gavinhoward/bc/manuals/development.md

 * Document all code assumptions with asserts.
 * Document all functions with Doxygen comments.
+* Compilers and their quirks, as well as warning settings on Clang.
+* My vim-bc repo.
 * The purpose of every file.
 * How locale works.
 	* How locales are installed.